Makeshift/Marauder/Readme.md

 * I used [88lex's sa-gen](https://github.com/88lex/sa-gen) to generate my service accounts.
 You can then add them all to a group, and share the team drive with the group.
 There's a guide [here](https://github.com/88lex/sa-guide) on how to do this.
 * Drop your service account json files in the `service_accounts` folder. `1.json` is used by default to mount the drive.
 The rest of the `.json`'s will be cycled when uploading
 * The upload script will now automatically switch service accounts when the limit has been reached

+<a id="multiple-drives"></a>
+##### Multiple Drives

+Team drives are limited to 400,000 files, meaning that if you have a large collection you'll likely need more than one drive.
+This is supported by the `rclone_team_drive_ids` env var in `rclone.env`.

+Grab your team ids and delimit them by a space, and config will be generated on startup of the rclone container to combine them.
+This assumes your folder layout and encryption are identical on each team drive.

+`rclone_team_drive_ids=0AHh2Szlzsxxxxxxxxx 0AHh2Szlzsyyyyyyyyy 0AHh2Szlzszzzzzzzzz`

 <a id="plex"></a>
 #### Plex